smitpatel24/Ecomm/README.md

 ### Products

-User can view, edit and delete existing products that you have placed on the website.
+User can view, edit and delete existing products that are placed on the website by them.

 ![Screenshot 2021-03-29 191243](https://user-images.githubusercontent.com/42413316/112944113-04456500-9150-11eb-8bc0-61b42bf02190.png)